Are you planning to visit Guinea? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Guinea.

 Electricity in Guinea

-In Guinea the power plugs and sockets are of type C, F and K. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Guinea the power plug sockets are of type C, F and K. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Guinea?

-In Guinea the power plugs and sockets are of type C, F and K. Check out the following pictures.
+In Guinea the power plug sockets are of type C, F and K. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, F and K.

 - Your appliances with plug A don't fit socket C, F or K.